valhuber/ApiLogicServer/api_logic_server_cli/project_tutorial/readme.md

      * Flexible as a framework, faster than Low Code for Admin Apps<br><br>

-3. ***Declare* security and multi-table constraint/validation logic**, using unique spreadsheet-like rules - 40X more concise than code.
+3. ***Declare* security and multi-table constraint/validation logic**, using unique spreadsheet-like rules.
 Logic consists of rules, extensible with Python event code as required.

+     * 40X more concise than code - unique to API Logic Server

 </details>